WCMX: History

 WCMX began operations in November 1967, as MOR station WLMS.
 The station was founded and established by Clarance Allain.
 WLMS tried Top 40 briefly in 1968, competing with local established Top 40 station WEIM, but quickly reverted to MOR, a format that it continued through the 1970s.
 In 1981, it was purchased by Dr. Donn Parker and became country music station WCMX, and continued that format until late 1988, when it changed to adult contemporary.
-The call letters stand for "country music 10," referencing the station's dial position in Roman numerals.
+The call letters stand for "country music 10", referencing the station's dial position in Roman numerals.
 In 1990, the station moved to an oldies/AC hybrid.
 In August 1992, WCMX went dark and was put up for sale.
 It was sold to Twin Cities Baptist Temple late that year and came back on the air in 1996 with a new tower and ground system as a Christian radio station.

 In June 2015, Twin City Baptist hired a new station manager to oversee a complete format overhaul of WCMX.
-"Hope 1000", which had been the previous name for the station, became "The Power AM 1000."
-The station continues to broadcast nationally known Bible teaching programs alongside modern Christian music with styles and genres ranging from adult contemporary and modern worship to rock, hip hop and electronic dance music.
+"Hope 1000", which had been the previous name for the station, became "The Power AM 1000".
+The station continued to broadcast nationally known Bible teaching programs alongside modern Christian music with styles and genres ranging from adult contemporary and modern worship to rock, hip hop and electronic dance music.
 The Power celebrated their official launch on October 31, 2015, with an evening party that was open to the public.

 As of 8 April 2018, the station was silent; WCMX resumed broadcasting on April 2, 2019.
 On January 14, 2020, the station once again fell silent as a result of the ownership looking to exit broadcasting.

+In 2021, the station was sold to Horizon Christian Fellowship for $12,000, and became RenewFM's first Spanish-language station.